 Valves Of The Heart

-Pulmonary Valve – Prevents the reversal of blood flow while the blood is pumped into pulmonary artery from the right ventricle.
+- Pulmonary Valve – Prevents the reversal of blood flow while the blood is pumped into the pulmonary artery from the right ventricle.

-Coronary arteries – The coronary arteries transport blood it to the heart itself.
+- Coronary arteries – The coronary arteries transport blood to the heart itself.